 Here is a flow chart detailing the data exchange process that is involved in emailing donors or a highly customized alumni list.

-Senior Director, Advancement Communications
+Managing Director, Advancement Communications

-Assistant Director, Advancement Communications
+Associate Director, Advancement Communications

 CU Denver Crowdfunding, also known as Milo's Crowd, is an online fundraising platform that allows CU Denver individuals and organizations to create and share fundraising campaigns with an engaged community.
 Our tools empower the CU Denver community to come together and create lasting impact on things you care about.